Louis-DR/OmniCores-BuildingBlocks/sources/data/valid_ready/lifo/valid_ready_lifo.md

 ![valid_ready_lifo](valid_ready_lifo.symbol.svg)

 Synchronous Last-In First-Out stack for data buffering and temporary storage with configurable depth and valid-ready handshake flow control.
 The LIFO provides full and empty status flags and implements a handshake protocol where transfers only occur when both valid and ready signals are asserted.
-The handshake protocol manages and protects flow control, eliminating the need for external enable logic.
+The handshake protocol manages and protects flow control, providing inherent backpressure and safety.

+The design is structured as a modular architecture with valid-ready handshake logic wrapping a separate controller for pointer management and control logic, and a generic single-port RAM for data storage.
+This allows easy replacement of the memory with technology-specific implementations during ASIC integration.
+The single-port RAM is sufficient because the LIFO accesses the same location for both reads and writes at the top of the stack, and simultaneous read/write operations simply replace the top element.

 The read data output continuously shows the value at the top of the stack when not empty, allowing instant data access without necessarily popping the entry.
 The internal memory array is not reset, so it will contain invalid data in silicium and Xs that could propagate in simulation if the integration doesn't handle control flow correctly.